-The City of Manitowoc Police Department does not break down their animal complaint statistics by species of animals.
-Overall, the department received 642 reports of incidents; of those, 360 field warnings were issued, and 87 citations were issued regarding animal ordinances.
+The City of Manitowoc Police Department does not break down their animal complaint statistics by species of animals, but overall, the department received 642 reports of incidents in 2017; of those, 360 field warnings were issued, and 87 citations were issued regarding animal ordinances.

 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.

-Woodland Dunes has links on its website to the Wisconsin Bird Conservation Initiative, National Wildlife Federation, and others which address backyard bird habitat creation.
+Backyard habitat enhancement is a frequent topic of adult education programming offered each year at the Woodland Dunes Nature Center & Preserve, plus information is available through the links provided on the Woodland Dunes birding page.
+For example, the Wisconsin Bird Conservation Initiative, National Wildlife Federation, and others address backyard bird habitat creation.
 The Woodland Dunes has also posted information on its Facebook page showing how people can improve habitats for birds in their own yard.

 Woodland Dunes coordinates the Christmas Bird Count for Manitowoc County, promotes the Great Backyard Bird Count, and conducts annual summer bird surveys within its preserve adjacent to the City.
 At the Christmas Bird Count for kids aged 8 years and older, 16 different species and 188 total birds were identified over the first two years.
 Woodland Dunes has also participated in the Midwest Crane Count for numerous years.
 In addition, sites in Manitowoc are monitored as part of the Wisconsin Breeding Bird Atlas II.